 With 18 locations across the region, care and compassion are never far away.
 Same-day sick appointments and Saturday hours are available at some locations.

-“You still have coverage and protection against flu if you get the vaccine,” said Teresa P. Crase, M.D., pediatrician with Norton Children’s Medical Associates – Brownsboro.
+“You still have coverage and protection against flu if you get the vaccine,” said Teresa P. Crase, M.D., pediatrician with Norton Children’s Medical Group – Brownsboro.
 “Even if the strains are not perfectly well matched for what is circulating, there is some overlap protection.
 While vaccinated people can still get sick, generally they get a milder and less dangerous form of the illness.”